-I am delighted to be the National Police Chiefs’ Council portfolio lead for the policing of children and young people.
+I am delighted to support the National Police Chiefs’ Council portfolio for the policing of children and young people.

 Youth crime continues to fall but too many young people are still becoming victims and suffering harm.
 It is essential that we work, alone and with partners, to intervene early and prevent harm to children and young people.
 Recognising their vulnerability is an important part of this work.
 A core role for policing is to protect the vulnerable in our society.
 All forces need to better serve those who are vulnerable through age – it will make a difference to all children and young people across the country.